Facilitator: Teresa Ascencao

 Bare Oaks Family Naturist Park is a year-round naturist park near Toronto in Canada, where individuals and families experience traditional naturist values in a modern setting.
 It is nestled among the natural wilderness of the Ontario Greenbelt and Oak Ridges Moraine.
 Its varied landscape includes open spaces, forests, ponds, streams and a small lake.
 Amenities include a store, restaurant, sun deck, TV and sports lounge, outdoor pool, whirlpool, saunas, exercise room, laundromat, and a small common kitchen with microwave and fridge.
 Wireless Internet can be purchased at the front desk.
 The Outback common room will be dedicated as a large shared studio space for the duration of the residency.
 Private, shared and campsite accommodations are available.
 There is some wheel chair accessibility.
 Please discuss accessibility details with the Facilitator.
 Bare Oaks is located in East Gwillimbury, under an hour north-east of Toronto.
 For more information visit BareOaks.ca, watch some videos or take this virtual tour.

-Teresa Ascencao is a multimedia artist whose work toys with the social forces that shape gender, seduction, consumption, and domestic labour.
+Teresa Ascencao is a multimedia artist whose work toys with social constructs of body language, costume, socially inscribed objects and spaces, and inner corporeal experiences.
 Her current work explores personal struggles with clothing.
 Ascencao graduated with distinction from the University of Toronto’s Honours Fine Art Studio program, and received her MFA from OCAD University specializing in Media Art and Sex-Positive Feminism.
 Her award-winning work has been exhibited in Canada and internationally.
 Ascencao, who also practices naturism, lives and works in Toronto and teaches at OCADU.
 In addition to the Naked State art residency, she is also the Facilitator of the Luminous Bodies art residency at Artscape Gibraltar Point, Toronto Island.
 Ascencao’s work can be viewed at TeresaAscencao.com.

 Stéphane Deschênes is a husband, father, spiritual humanist and a proud naturist.
 He is a board member of International Naturist Federation, and the owner and manager of Bare Oaks Family Park.
 As an Associate at University of Toronto, Deschênes is a researcher on topics of naturism and teaches a course called Public Nudity: History, Law and Science.
 Deschênes is the producer and host of The Naturist Living Show, found at NaturistLiving.bareoaks.ca.